Random-typ/Lock-Cursor-to-Window/README.md

 Fix for "second monitor flick" in games like CS:GO.
 # Installation
 Press `Win + R` type `shell:startup` and download the `Lock Cursor.exe` into the startup folder you just opened.
-Yyou can now start `Lock Cursor.exe` and close the folder.
+You can now start `Lock Cursor.exe` and close the folder.
+The programm will now start everytime you login.
 # Usage
 Press `Control + Shift + L` to lock or unlock the cursor to the current window.